jehillert/7-eleven-code-challenge/README.md

 ### Additional Notes
 #### Printout of State Tree
 This is what my state tree looks like after fetching data.
+I probably could have removed a few fields from the Pokemon entities to keep state smaller.

 ```json
 {